justgage/resume/README.md

 Sample Projects
 ----------------
-**[Mini-Journal](https://github.com/justgage/mini-journal)** - command-line based journaling program that allows you to easily catch up any missed days, written in OCaml

 **[TextBoxes](https://github.com/justgage/textboxes)** - A modular rich content editing system using JavaScript and the React.js framework

+**[Budget](https://github.com/justgage/budget)** - A simple command-line program to keep track of a budget.
+Written in Elixir

 **[Jarl](https://github.com/justgage/jarl)** - A game made in pure JavaScript and CSS3 transitions for the js13KGames competition.
 It uses prototypal inheritance heavily

-**[Budget](https://github.com/justgage/budget)** - A simple command-line program to keep track of a budget.
-Written in Elixir

-_More on my Github_
+**[Mini-Journal](https://github.com/justgage/mini-journal)** - command-line based journaling program that allows you to easily catch up any missed days, written in OCaml

 ```
-$ git clone https://github.com/justgage/resume # <- view this resume in Markdown/HTML
+$ git clone https://github.com/justgage/resume # View this in HTML, PDF, and Markdown.
 ```